 When should we Automate?

-Once all the capabilities of the Automation Suites are defined during Test Planning, we can begin the automation framework creation activity in parallel with development team.
+Once all the capabilities of the Automation Suites are defined during Test Planning, we can begin the automation framework creation activity in parallel with the development team.
 But the scripting of the test cases should be done at the right time.

 For better automation ROI and to avoid any rework – scripting of test cases should be started when the application is stable and frequent changes in the application are not anticipated.